BettercareHealth/bettercare/primary-maternal-care/0-2-copyright.md

 layout: frontmatter
 ---

 > We have taken every care to ensure that drug dosages and related medical advice in this book are accurate.
-However, drug dosages can change and are updated often, so always double-check dosages and procedures against a reliable, up-to-date formulary and the given drug‘s documentation before administering it.
+However, drug and disinfectant dosages can change and are updated often, so always double-check dosages and procedures against a reliable, up-to-date formulary and the given drug's documentation before administering it.

 *Primary Maternal Care: Antenatal and postnatal care in the clinic*

-First published in 2009 by [Bettercare](http://bettercare.co.za), a division of [Electric Book Works (Pty) Ltd](http://www.electricbookworks.com).
+First published in 2009 by [Bettercare](http://bettercare.co.za), a division of [Electric Book Works](http://www.electricbookworks.com).
 Updated 1 December 2009, 2 August 2011 (layout only), 31 August 2014, 16 February 2015 (layout)

 Text © Perinatal Education Programme 2009